Constitution of the Semiotic Society of America. (PDF Version)

 ARTICLE VII.
 MEETINGS

-There shall be an Annual Meeting of the Society at each time and place as shall be determined by the Executive Director.
-This meeting shall have the dual function of: a scholarly forum devoted to the presentation of papers and to other scholarly discussion as arranged by the Program Committee; a general business meeting, at which any member in good standing shall have the right to raise and discuss any issue pertaining to the conduct of the Society, and at which a quorum shall consist of the members actually present.
+There shall be an Annual Conference of the Society at each time and place as shall be determined by majority vote of the membership.
+The Conference shall have the dual function of: (1) a scholarly forum devoted to the presentation of papers and to other scholarly discussion as arranged by the Program Committee; and (2) a society Business Meeting, at which any member in good standing shall have the right to raise and discuss any issue pertaining to the conduct of the Society, and at which a quorum shall consist of the members actually present at the Business Meeting.

 Section 2.
 SPECIAL MEETINGS AND POWERS